Spring Garden Revival

 Bourne Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Bourne enforces strict municipal ordinances regarding mowing equipment operation and noise control.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and may vary on Sundays—residents should verify current bylaws.
-Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement or noise complaints, contact the Bourne Building and Inspection Department or the Bourne Police Department.
+Bourne enforces municipal ordinances to ensure safe and respectful mowing operations.
+Equipment may be operated on weekdays from 7:00 AM-9:00 PM, Saturdays 8:00 AM-8:00 PM, and hours may vary on Sundays—residents should verify current bylaws.
+Noise levels are regulated, with decibel limits and muffler requirements in place; electric equipment is preferred for reduced noise and emissions.
+Commercial operators must maintain appropriate licensing and carry 1-2 million in liability insurance.
+For code enforcement and further details, contact the Bourne Building and Inspection Department or consult the Bourne Police Department for noise complaints.

 Bourne Building and Inspection Department